leonardobarilani/edge-computing-thesis/Scripts/README.md

 ## Shell Prerequisites

-These scripts assumes that the shell has the following commands installed:
+These scripts assume that the shell has the following commands installed:

 * `kubectl`
 * `k3d`